KailaniBailey/Google-UX-Design/Course 1: Foundations of User Experience (UX) Design/README.md

 Course 1 of 7 in the Google UX Design Professional Certificate
 ## About This Course
 ## Syllabus for Course 1
-- Week 1: Introducing user experience design
+- Week 1: [Introducing user experience design](https://github.com/KailaniBailey/Google-UX-Design/tree/main/Course%201%3A%20Foundations%20of%20User%20Experience%20(UX)%20Design/Week%201%3A%20Introducing%20user%20experience%20design)
 - Week 2: Thinking like a UX designer
 - Week 3: Joining design sprints
 - Week 4: Integrating research into the design process